Curriculum at Hampstead School

 Our curriculum is dynamic and flexible.
 We understand the importance of responding to the needs of society and our students, as well as the demands of academic qualifications to ensure that each individual reaches their potential.
 As a school we adhere to our curriculum principles when making curriculum decisions.

 Please CLICK HERE to see our curriculum principles.

-When students are admitted into the school they are divided into two mixed ability bands, and further divided into mixed ability tutor groups.
-They are taught in these tutor groups for the vast majority of their lessons in Year 7 with the exception of mathematics who set students in ability groups, initially based on data received from primary schools.
+When students are admitted into the school they are grouped into two mixed ability bands, and further into mixed ability tutor groups.
+They are taught in these tutor groups for many of their lessons, with some being setted depending on the information we receive from primary schools.
 Students who are identified with a comprehension reading age of below 10 years are withdrawn from mainstream geography, history and English and taught in small literacy classes.
 There is fluidity of movement back and forth from these groups where necessary.

 Years 8 and 9

 The Year 8 and 9 curriculum builds on what students have learned in Year 7.
-Ability setting continues in mathematics, and is also introduced in English, science and languages.
-Design rotations continue for all students.
-PE is taught in single sex classes, and in Year 9 all students begin a GCSE in either PE or Dance.
-All other subjects are taught in mixed ability tutor groups.
+Ability setting increases in a greater range of subjects.
+The Art and Design rotations continue.
+PE is taught in single sex classes and in Year 9 all students begin a qualification in either PE or Dance.

 Years 10 and 11

 Students undertake the GCSE options process in the spring term of Year 9, where they are guided into a pathway appropriate for their needs.